lsolbach/MDAGenerator/doc/AntTask.md

 Subtasks of the `soulmda` Task
 ------------------------------
 The `soulmda` task has generator subtasks that perform the actual generation.
 The following generators are called for the corresponding model elements.
+The list of model elements can be filtered by specifying some filter criteria as parameters of the generator sub tasks (e.g. 'stereotype').

 #### `modelGenerator`
+The `modelGenerator` gets called for every Model element in the ModelRepository

 #### `packageGenerator`
+The `packageGenerator` gets called for every Package element in the ModelRepository

 #### `classGenerator`
+The `classGenerator` gets called for every Class element in the ModelRepository

 #### `interfaceGenerator`
+The `interfaceGenerator` gets called for every Interface element in the ModelRepository

 #### `stateMachineGenerator`
+The `stateMachineGenerator` gets called for every StateMachine element in the ModelRepository

 #### `stateGenerator`
+`stateGenerator` gets called for every State element in the ModelRepository

 #### `transitionGenerator`
+The `transitionGenerator` gets called for every Transition element in the ModelRepository

 #### `actorGenerator`
+The `actorGenerator` gets called for every Actor element in the ModelRepository

 #### `useCaseGenerator`
+The `useCaseGenerator` gets called for every UseCase element in the ModelRepository

 ### Parameters of the Generator Subtasks ###
 #### `name` ####
 The name of the template to use.
+Mandatory.

 #### `imports` ####
 Comma seperated list of template includes.
+Optional.

 #### `stereotype` ####
-Stereotype to generate for.
+Input filter: The Stereotype to generate for.
 Special values are ALL and NONE.
+Optional.

 #### `basename` ####
 Replaces the name of the element for the generation.
+Optional.

 #### `extension` ####
 Extension of the generated file.
+Optional.

 #### `prefix` ####
 Prefix appended in front of the name of the element.
+Optional.

 #### `suffix` ####
 Suffix appended after the name of the element.
+Optional.

 #### `namespacePrefix` ####
 Prefix appended in front of the namespace of the element.
+Optional.

 #### `namespaceSuffix` ####
 Suffix appended at the end of the namespace of the element.
+Optional.

 #### `namespaceReplacement` ####
 Replacement of the namespace of the element.
+Optional.

 #### `useNameAsNamespace` ####
 Appends the name of the element to the namespace of it.
+Optional.

 #### `namespaceIncludes` ####
-Comma seperated list of namespaces/packages to be included in the generation.
+Input filter: Comma seperated list of namespaces/packages to be included in the generation.
+Optional.

 #### `namespaceExcludes` ####
-Comma seperated list of namespaces/packages to be excluded from the generation.
+Input filter: Comma seperated list of namespaces/packages to be excluded from the generation.
+Optional.

 #### `subdir` ####
-Sub directory (below ) for the generated files
+Sub directory (below ) for the generated files.
+Optional.

 #### `generationFilterPattern` ####
-Regular expression.
+Output filter: regular expression.
 If the generated output matches the regular expression, no file is written for this output.
+Can be used to suppress the generation of empty files, for example.
+Optional.

 #### `encoding` ####
 Encoding of the generated file.
-Must be available in the JVM.
+The specified encoding must be available in the JVM.
+Optional.

 #### `userSection` ####
 Identifier for user sections in the generated code.
+Optional.

 `param` SubTask of the Generator Tasks
 --------------------------------------
+The generators can be parameterized further with the `param` sub task.
+The parameters are available as part of the DataSource provided to the Template Engines generate call.
+They can be accessed with GenCtx:<param-name> or GenCtx['<param-name>'] from within the templates.

+Use this mechanism to build generic templates and provide some neccessary specifics of your project or organization as parameters.

 ### Parameters of the `param` Subtasks ###
 #### `name` ####
 Parameter name.